Seeing Nope at the Bridgton Twin Drive In

 OJ, Em, and Jupe are all linked by the way that they deal with a legacy, with a past.
 In the case of OJ and Em this legacy was recorded but never credited, no one knows the name of the jockey in the famous pictures that created cinema, they are in some sense erased from history.
-They need to create their reputation anew, selling their business and their skills to clients without a legacy to claim.
+They need to create their reputation anew, selling their business and their skills to clients without ownership of their legacy.
 Jupe on the other hand seems tied to a traumatic past that he can neither escape nor entirely live off of.
 His niche fame or infamy does not provide enough to live on, but it is what people remember.

 Jordan Peele posted the opening credits to his fictional show within the film on this twitter page

 When what appears to be an alien spaceship appears in the valley OJ, Em, and Jupe all see it as an opportunity to change their condition.
 Em and OJ decide to photograph the alien spaceship, to get proof of alien life so incontrovertible that it cannot be contested.
 Proof of alien life will pay off enough to save the ranch and set them up for life.
 As they are trying to capture the elusive craft on film it turns out that Jupe has already started to profit off of the visitors, incorporating them into his wild west show.
 He has been buying horses from OJ and offering them to the alien ship.
 Jupe makes his offerings in front of a paying audience, exchanging the alien's mysterious desire for horses for a spectacle of an otherworldly being.
 It appears to be a fair trade, horses for a glimpse at the ship, but how can one understand what an alien understands or wants?
 Nope approaches this question by way of another question, how can we know what a non-human animal understands or wants?
 Understanding how we would communicate with alien minds is answered by asking how do we communicate with minds that are already other, with animals.